destaMo/Scrum-Notes/content/backend/frameworks/ruby_on_rails/advanced.md

 - What is the difference between Continuous Delivery/Integration/Deployment?
 - What is Dependency Injection?
 - What are Websockets?
 For what types of features are they great?
+- Explain each gem from content bank in one sentence.
+What problem does each of them solve?

 - List and explain creational patterns.
 Which of them have you used?